umarhassan-mitodl/ec.s06-spring-2007/content/pages/readings.md

 7
 {{< tdclose >}}
 {{< tdopen >}}
-Read "[The U.S. Department of Defense Humanitarian Demining Training Center: A Center of Excellence](http://maic.jmu.edu/journal/8.1/focus/carpenter/carpenter.htm)" and review the [Web site](https://2009-2017.state.gov/t/pm/rls/rpt/walkearth/2016/263963.htm).
+Read "{{% resource_link "76c7e135-9c49-408f-8dff-fb697bad8e13" "The U.S. Department of Defense Humanitarian Demining Training Center: A Center of Excellence" %}}" and review the {{% resource_link "864b4b17-d397-4085-8ea6-d8bf5c92fabd" "Web site" %}}.
 Generate a list of questions you want to answer during the trip and bring it with you.
 {{< tdclose >}}

 {{< trclose >}}